 Jim: The editing, Ken.
 My god, the editing.
 The film’s acting is bad, but its editing is on another level of “wait, what?” entirely.
 Brandon Lee will fall down, and the next shot he’s back on his feet.
 Their car gets blown up, and the next shot they’re 100 feet away from it, running on foot.
 Characters begin a fistfight in one location and then are shown continuing it somewhere else that is hundreds of yards away.
 And as with the guillotine sequence, action scenes just END in mid-action, suddenly cutting away to dialog in an office.
 It is hilariously jarring.

 Ken: I kept thinking we should pause and resume the movie the following night due to the lateness of the hour, but things kept happening that were so bafflingly dumb that we couldn’t stop watching out of fascination.
 Including the introduction to Borgnine’s daughter, whose character name I already forget.
 She is described as being a veterinary scientist and then they just casually drop that she’s also with the KGB??
 We’re introduced to her bottle-feeding lion cubs and placing pythons back in their enclosures in a setting that doesn’t at all look Soviet.
 She has the speech patterns of your grade school babysitter who actually read The Babysitter’s Club.
 But before we meet her, Jim, my god.
-Tell our readers about the scene wherein we are introduced to the Bulk and Skull of this movie.
+Tell our readers about the scene wherein we are introduced to the Bulk and Skull of Laser Mission.